AlenaSG/Capstone-Android/README.md

-# Capstone-Android/KidsAndMe - In Progress
+# Capstone-Android/KidsAndMe
-by Alena Golovina, September 2017
+by Alena Golovina, September, 2017

 ## DESCRIPTION
 This is a capstone project for the Epicodus Android Developer course.